TheEpic0ne/HelpDatblockCom/docs/datearth.md

 #### Town neutrality
 As a mayor, declare your town to be neutral using `/t toggle neutral`.
 A neutral town cannot voluntarily join any nation and is immune to siege-forced-pvp, plunder, and occupation taxes.
 Attackers can still invade if they manage to defeat the town, but the occupation is in-name-only, with no material benefits provided except to increase nation town count.

+It takes 7 days to confirm a town neutrality status change after the mayor toggles neutrality.

 #### Town revolt
 As a mayor, when a 7 days has passed after an invasion, the town can revolt and be free of the occupying nation.
 This is done using `/n leave`.